downson-lang/downson/SPECIFICATION.md

 **Type hint**: `float`

-The floating-point number type can used to represent real numbers.
+The floating-point number type can be used to represent real numbers.
 Implementations should handle downson's floating-point numbers as IEEE754 binary64 floating-point values.

 ### Syntax